Twentysix26/Red-Docs/red/red_getting_started.md

 ## Permissions

-There are three level of permissions on Red: owner, admins, mods.
+There are three level of permissions on Red: *owner, admins, mods*.

-The owner is you, *person* (emphasis on person, singular) who is hosting the bot.
+The **owner** is you, *person* (emphasis on person, singular) who is hosting the bot.
 The owner has total control over Red and there can only be one because **they also have control on the system on which the bot is being hosted**.
 Red is designed to be able to run on multiple servers and so she has server specific settings and such.
 As a general rule, commands that can impact multiple servers are owner only.
 Only the owner can load/unload cogs, change Red's name, change her status, etc.